ronaldoussoren/pyobjc/docs/core/typemapping.rst

 Introduction
 ------------

-PyObjC provides transparant conversion or proxying of values between Python and Objective-C. In general this works as expected, this document provides a detailed guide to how values are converted or proxied.
+PyObjC provides transparent conversion or proxying of values between Python and Objective-C. In general this works as expected, this document provides a detailed guide to how values are converted or proxied.